These are the top 10 richest people in the world right now

 5. Warren Buffett

 The man whose investment picks and advice are followed closely by the investment community, Buffet is known as the Oracle of Omaha.
 The son of a US congressman, he first bought a stock at the age of 11 and filed taxes at 14.
 The incredibly successful investor is the face of Berkshire Hathaway, a multinational conglomerate that owns over 60 companies, including Dairy Queen and Duracell.
-He’s given away over US $45 billion (Rs 3,35,038 crore) to charity, most of it to the Gates Foundation and has pledged to give away 99 percent of his wealth over his lifetime.
-At the moment, that amount stands at US $114 billion (Rs 8,84,859 crore).
+He’s given away over US $45 billion to charity, most of it to the Gates Foundation and has pledged to give away 99 percent of his wealth over his lifetime.
+At the moment, that amount stands at US $114 billion.

 Image: Courtesy Shutterstock